Assistant Professor of English

 BA, Columbia University

 My research and teaching focus on American and British literature of the eighteenth and nineteenth centuries.
 As a scholar with roots in Atlantic studies and the history of the book, I am interested in exploring the literary, historical, and material connections that brought the Anglophone Atlantic together into a single, though internally various, culture.
 The transatlantic circulation of texts is my point of departure for telling new stories about literary history – especially the history of aesthetics, the rise of nationalism, and the culture and politics of the early black Atlantic.
-My current book project, The Aesthetics of Provinciality, argues that modern aesthetic theory was shaped by the success of Irish, Scottish, and American authors who triumphed in the London book trade, including Maria Edgeworth, Walter Scott, Washington Irving, and James Fenimore Cooper.
-Such authors, faced with London’s dominance of the marketplace, developed two lasting and contradictory notions about literary expression: on the one hand, that it transcends nationality and inhabits an autonomous sphere of culture and, on the other, that it reveals deep and essential truths about an author’s native land.
-I have also published essays related to a second project, tentatively called The Print Atlantic, which argues for the importance of a media-specific approach to the earliest printed texts by black writers, beginning with Phillis Wheatley and Ignatius Sancho.
+My forthcoming book, London and the Making of Provincial Literature, argues that modern aesthetic theory was shaped by the success of Irish, Scottish, and American authors who triumphed in the London book trade, including Maria Edgeworth, Walter Scott, Washington Irving, and James Fenimore Cooper.
+Faced with London’s dominance of the marketplace, such authors developed two lasting and contradictory notions about artistic production: that literature both transcends nationality and indelibly expresses it.
+This paradox preoccupied many writers of the Romantic period who offered competing ideological claims for literature’s universality and its embodiment of a particular nation’s spirit.
+My book traces a new genealogy of this paradox through investigating the intertwined histories of aesthetics and the transatlantic book trade.
+In so doing, it argues that the effects of provinciality helped define the distinctly modern idea that literature itself inhabits an autonomous sphere in society.
+I have also published essays related to a second project, Early Black Writing and the Book, 1760-1831, which argues for the importance of a media-specific approach to the earliest printed texts by black writers, beginning with Briton Hammon, Phillis Wheatley, and Ignatius Sancho.

-In all of my work, I strive to combine close reading and theoretical sensitivity with original archival research and an attention to historical context.
-These commitments also inform my practice in the classroom at the undergraduate and graduate levels.
 As a teacher in the English department and American Studies, I specialize in the history of the novel, theories of modernity and the Atlantic world, and the history of print in American culture.
-I am also Co-Chair of the “American Literature and Culture” seminar at the Mahindra Center at Harvard University, which focuses on American literature from all periods and draws together scholars from around Boston area.
+I am Co-Chair of the “American Literature and Culture” seminar at the Mahindra Center at Harvard University, which focuses on American literature from all periods and draws together scholars from around Boston area.
+I am also Associate Editor of Studies in Romanticism, which has been published by the Graduate School of Boston University since 1961.

 - “The Aesthetics of Archival Evidence,” co-authored with Carrie Hyde (UCLA), introduction to “Forum: Evidence and the Archive” (J19: The Journal of Nineteenth-Century Americanists 2.1, Spring 2014).
 Full text available here